vishal-rana-codezeros/file-uploading/README.md

 ## Response parameters:
     * code - corredponding code to the request
     * Message - Corresponding message to the request
-    * data - This will contain the array of url of your recently uploaded files.
+    * data - This will contain the array of Object that will contain two values
+     - url - The url of your uploaded file
+     - thumbnail - The thumbnail of the uploaded file

 # Single Video upload:(Uploading single video service,handles one video at a time)
     * File type accepts - mp4,webm,ogg